CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 Select the "DER encoded binary X.509 (.CER)" radio button.
 This selection should be the default.
 Click "Next" to continue.

 Select or browse to a location to where the `.cer` file will be saved.
 Clicking "Next" and finally "Finish" to complete the wizard and save the file to the selected location/filename.
 This file will need to be transferred via SCP, S/FTP to the application server hosting the CIS-CAT Pro Dashboard application.
 Note the location to which the file is transferred.
-For the purposes of this User's Guide, assume the location of the `ccpd_cert.cer` file is `/home/ubuntu/ccpd_cert.cer`.

-#### Importing the certificate into the java trust store ####
+**Importing the certificate into the java trust store**

 To POST reports to Dashboard from Assessor using the `POST Reports to URL` option with HTTPS, a certificate must be imported to the java trust store.

 - JRE exists within /_installationDirectory_/jre/bin/
 - Note the location of the `cacerts` file prior to importing certificate to `keytool`
-	- For example, if OpenJDK is located at `usr/lib/jvm/jdk-11.0.9.101`, then `cacerts` file will be located in `usr/lib/jvm/jdk-11.0.9.101\lib\security\cacerts`
 - Use java `keytool` application to import the certificate:

    	 	# Navigate to the $JAVA_HOME folder's bin directory
    		 cd /_installationDirectory_/jre/bin/

    	 	# Execute keytool
-    	sudo keytool -import -alias ccpd -keystore jre/lib/security/cacerts -file /_installationDirectory_/certificates/_alias_.jks
+    	sudo keytool -import -alias ccpd -keystore jre/lib/security/cacerts -file /_installationDirectory_/CCPD/certificates/_alias_.jks

 - Enter keystore credentials at prompt.
 By default, this credential is `changeit`.
 - Answer `yes` to import the certificate into the trust store